WeblateOrg/weblate/docs/admin/backup.rst

 Manual backup
 -------------

-Depending on what you want to save, back up the type data Weblate stores in each respective place.
+Depending on what you want to save, back up the type of data Weblate stores in each respective place.

 .. hint::

-   In case you are doing manual backups, you might want to silent Weblate warning about lack of backups by adding ``weblate.I028`` to :setting:`django:SILENCED_SYSTEM_CHECKS` in :file:`settings.py` or :envvar:`WEBLATE_SILENCED_SYSTEM_CHECKS` for Docker.
+   If you are doing the manual backups, you might want to silence Weblate's warning about a lack of backups by adding ``weblate.I028`` to :setting:`django:SILENCED_SYSTEM_CHECKS` in :file:`settings.py` or :envvar:`WEBLATE_SILENCED_SYSTEM_CHECKS` for Docker.